 How many SPCs may be granted for a given product or patent?

 Although Article 3(c) of the SPC Regulation suggests that only one SPC can be granted for a given product, it has long been the case that if two basic patents are owned by different Patentees, each Patentee can secure an SPC.
 Under such circumstances, both SPCs can be based on the same marketing authorisation.

 If two patents which cover a given product are held by a single Patentee, only one SPC is available.
 The Patentee must choose which patent to use to support the SPC.
 Considerations which may apply when determining which patent to choose will include the relative vulnerability of the patents to any validity challenge and the duration of the SPC available from each patent.
 If, however, the two patents are held by different entities, each patent can support a separate SPC.

-The question of whether a single patent which covers multiple products can support several SPCs based on different marketing authorisations was considered by the CJ- EU in C-484/12 Georgetown.
-In that judgement the CJ-EU explained that it is, in principle, possible to have multiple SPCs granted for multiple different products on the basis of the same basic patent, provided that each product is protected by the basic patent (reason 30 of the decision).
+In general, it is also possible to have multiple SPCs granted for multiple different products on the basis of the same basic patent, provided that each product is protected by the basic patent.

 Which Marketing Authorisation is the first Marketing Authorisation?

 Article 3(d) of the SPC Regulation requires that an SPC be based on the first authorisation to place a drug on the market as a medicinal product (the earliest marketing authorisation).
 The proper identification of the earliest marketing authorisation may be an issue when a patent protecting a second or subsequent medical use of a particular drug is used as the basis for an SPC application.